Rhernandez513/Ants/README.md

  2. The code will ask for length and width of the game field.
  3. Enter a length and width.
  4. The game will then print out the various scenarios that have taken place, such as what an ant will do when it meets an enemy ant.
  5. The game will end by stating if a Queen ant has been vanquished!
+(NOTE: it is possible that no Queen has been vanquished and it is a draw)